wey-gu/nebula-siwi/README.md

 It's a demo for task-driven(not general purpose) dialog bots with KG(Knowledge Graph) leveraging Nebula Graph with the minimal dataset from https://playground.nebula-graph.com.cn .

 Supported queries:

-relation:
+`relation`:
 - What is the relationship between Yao Ming and Lakers?
 - How does Yao Ming and Lakers connected?

-serving:
+`serving`:
 - Which team had Yao Ming served?

-friendship:
+`friendship`:
 - Whom does Tim Duncan follow?
 - Who are Yao Ming's friends?

 ## deployment